gablab/murfi2/docker/README.md

 export MURFI_SUBJECTS_DIR="$PWD"
 export MURFI_SUBJECT_NAME=murfi_example_data
 ```

+## Running the example using the Docker container

+Using the docker image, you can run murfi in a windowed setting or in
+the background.

+TODO

+## Running the example using the Singularity container

 Next, you can run murfi. `murfi2.sif` is the path to the Singularity container, which is a file.
 The `murfi` bit after the path to the container is the command that is executed within the container.
 Everything after `murfi` is arguments that are passed to `murfi`.